 Equipment finance options in Australia typically include chattel mortgages, finance leases, hire purchase agreements, and equipment loans.
-In 2025, rates generally range from 7-15% p.a. (indicative only), with loan amounts from $5,000 to $5 million and terms of 1-7 years, subject to individual circumstances.
+As of March 2026, rates typically start from 6.99% p.a. (indicative only; always compare current quotes as they vary by risk profile and RBA cash rate), with loan amounts from $5,000 to $20M+ and terms of 1-7 years, subject to individual circumstances.
 The right structure depends on your business age, tax position, and whether you want immediate ownership.
 Each option offers different tax benefits and cash flow impacts, with settlements possible within days for straightforward applications.

 When you’re ready to finance business equipment, the structure you choose matters just as much as the interest rate.
 The wrong setup can cost you thousands in unnecessary tax or tie up cash flow you could use elsewhere.
 The right one?
 It can turn a $100,000 purchase into a tax-effective investment that pays for itself.